 SETH is a bidirectional interface between two data streams.
-These streams are fed to SETH using two bidirectional ports B & C. Both the disperse and reconstruct modes of SETH involve matrix multiplication.
-This suggests that the same matrix multiplication unit could be
+These streams are fed to SETH using two bidirectional ports B & C. Both the dispersal and retrieval modes of SETH involve matrix multiplication.
+This suggests that the same matrix multiplication unit could be used